kushal511/CollectiveMInd/FinSight_Copilot/README.md

-# 🏆 HackWithBay 2025 - Due Diligence Copilot
+# 🏆 FinSight Copilot - Due Diligence AI Assistant

-**Track 1: Covenant Monitoring with Live Updates**
+**Real-time Covenant Monitoring with AI-Powered Document Extraction**

 An intelligent financial agent that monitors loan covenants in real-time, extracting data from complex financial documents and alerting on breaches instantly.